 Planning tips to get the most out an Egyptian Nile Cruise experience

-- What to expect from a Nile Cruise
+- What to expect from a Nile cruise boat

-- Services on board a Nile cruise boat, including
+- Family groups on board a Nile Cruise boat

-- Practicalities – How to book a Nile cruise
+- How to Book for a family Nile Cruise

 This is part of our Discover the Middle East series – click here to learn more about our personal experiences in Egypt adventures.